-UCT Libraries Return to Research (RtR) Service will be informed by and built around the delivery of a service in support of the UCT Return to Research Plan.
+UCT Libraries Return to Research (RtR) Service is informed by and built around the delivery of a service in support of the UCT Return to Research Plan.
 The service will take into consideration the adopted phased approach, research priorities and timelines of the UCT Return to Research Plan, as well as institutional lockdown regulations, staff health risk assessments, return to work and re-opening of buildings protocols.
-Learn more

 Library material currently out on loan will be renewed until further notice.
 However, if you wish to return your books, a central UCT Libraries book drop has been installed at Burnage, adjacent to Leo Marquard Hall.
 The dropbox is walking distance from the Jamie shuttle stop at Tugwell and Leo Marquard residence.